 More than just one of the five senses, the eyes are heavily relied upon to communicate, work, and get around every day.
 It's important to have regular eye exams for vision stays in good shape for years to come.

-Dr. Amit Rakesh Bhatt, MD, FAAP graduated from University of Louisville School of Medicine.
-He completed residency at University of Medicine and Dentistry of New Jersey (UMDNJ) Affiliated Hospitals.
+Dr. Amit R. Bhatt, MD, FAAP graduated from University of Louisville School of Medicine.
+He completed residency at UMDNJ-New Jersey Medical School Affiliated Hospitals.
 He is certified by the Board-Certified, American Board of Ophthalmology and has a state license in Texas.

 Medical School: University of Louisville School of Medicine